 The Nbtstat tool is the primary tool for collecting NetBT information when troubleshooting NetBIOS name issues.

 DNS – See Domain Name System (DNS).

-DNS server – A server that maintains a database of mappings of FQDNs to various types of data, such as IP addresses.
+DNS server – A server that maintains a database of mappings of DNS domain names to various types of data, such as IP addresses.

 Domain Name System (DNS) – A hierarchical, distributed database that contains mappings of DNS domain names to various types of data, such as IP addresses.
-DNS enables the location of computers and services by user-friendly names and the discovery of other information stored in the database.
+With DNS, users can specify computers and services by friendly names.
+DNS also enables the discovery of other information stored in its database.

-host name – The DNS name of a host or interface on a network.
-For one computer to find another, the name of the computer to locate must either appear in the Hosts file on the computer that is looking, or the name must be known by a DNS server.
-For most Windows-based computers, the host name and the computer name are the same.
+Host name – The name of a computer or device on a network.
+Users specify computers on the network by their host names.
+For another computer to be found, its host name must either appear in the Hosts file or be known by a DNS server.
+For most computers running Windows, the host name and the computer name are the same.

 Host name resolution – The process of resolving a host name to a destination IP address.

-Hosts file – A local text file in the same format as the 4.3 BSD release of UNIX /etc/hosts file.
+Hosts file – A local text file in the same format as the 4.3 Berkeley Software Distribution (BSD) UNIX /etc/hosts file.
 This file maps host names to IP addresses, and it is stored in the systemroot\System32\Drivers\Etc folder.

 Lmhosts file – A local text file that maps NetBIOS names to IP addresses for hosts that are located on remote subnets.
 For computers running Windows, this file is stored in the systemroot\System32\Drivers\Etc folder.